Javen-W/CSE849-Deep-Learning/README.md

 ## Projects

 ### Project 0: Familiarizing with PyTorch
-**Description**: Built a neural network to classify handwritten digits using the MNIST dataset, introducing PyTorch’s core functionality (hw0/CSE_849___Project_0.pdf).
+**Description**: Developed a PyTorch pipeline from scratch for a regression task, generating a synthetic dataset and training a linear model, then applied a multi-layer perceptron (MLP) to a provided dataset (`hw0/CSE_849___Project_0.pdf`).

-**Approach**: Implemented a multi-layer perceptron with PyTorch, using tensor operations and autograd for gradient computation.
-Preprocessed MNIST data with NumPy for normalization and batching.
-Trained with stochastic gradient descent.
+**Approach**: Created a custom Dataset class to generate synthetic data using the formula `y = αx + βe`, with random seed control for reproducibility.
+Built a DataLoader for efficient batching.
+Implemented a linear model with nn.Linear and Xavier initialization, trained with MSE loss and AdamW optimizer.
+For the provided data.pt dataset, trained an MLP with two hidden layers (`1D -> 10D -> 10D -> 1D`) using AdamW, visualizing predictions across multiple seeds.

 **Tools**: PyTorch, NumPy, Matplotlib.

-**Results**: Successfully fitted a linear model to the non-linear dataset, demonstrating effective use of PyTorch for model training and evaluation.
+**Results**: Achieved low training and validation MSE for the synthetic dataset, with visualized loss curves (`hw0/results/q2_plot.png`).
+For the provided dataset, tuned hyperparameters (batch size, learning rate) to optimize validation performance, with predictions plotted for seeds 1-5 (`hw0/results/q3_plot.png`).

 ![q2_plot](https://github.com/user-attachments/assets/07fff7b7-fde5-4ba9-9889-fc44de6e8483)

 ![q3_plot](https://github.com/user-attachments/assets/8042ba73-e87c-44e6-8695-ca5fafa8b22f)

-**Key Skills**: PyTorch fundamentals, neural network implementation, NumPy data processing.
+**Key Skills**: PyTorch fundamentals, PyTorch pipeline development, custom dataset creation, NumPy data generation, MLP implementation.

 ### Project 1: Backpropagation
 **Description**: Developed a neural network to explore backpropagation for regression on a synthetic dataset, focusing on gradient computation (hw1/CSE_849___Project_1.pdf).